 Roman Colosseum was an icon of the Roman Empire.
 Slaves built this symbol of Roman military might.
 What struck me at first sight was its gigantic size.
 It is an architectural marvel.
 It must have been quite a place when gladiators and wild animals fought to death.

-We were in Italy for five days, in Rome and Florence.
-Here are some observations from our visit.
+General reflections on Italy are from my trip to Italy Italy for five days, in Rome and Florence.
+Here are some observations from our visit. …